School of Nursing Student Handbook

 III.
 Procedure: The University of Tennessee at Chattanooga School of Nursing will voluntarily follow policy for non-‐discrimination and diversity by admitting students of any race, religion, sex, sexual orientation, color, national ethnic origin, disability or age; by affording to all the rights, privileges, programs and activities generally accorded or made available to students at the School of Nursing; and by not discriminating on the basis of race, religion, sex, sexual orientation, marital status, color, national or ethnic origin, disability or age in administration of its educational policies, admission policies, scholarship and loan programs and other university administered programs.
 The School of Nursing will accurately exhibit and follow the non-‐discrimination policy.

-It is the policy of the College of Health, Education and Professional Studies (CHEPS) and the School of Nursing (SON) to be in compliance with all policies of the clinical facilities with which the College affiliates for student clinical learning experiences.
+It is the policy of the College of Health, Education and Professional Studies (CHEPS) and all professional programs which reside in the college to be in compliance with all policies of the clinical facilities with which the College affiliates for student clinical learning experiences.

-The purpose of this policy is to provide a safe working environment for students, patients, visitors, healthcare agency staff and university faculty and staff.
-In order to participate in the clinical experiences required in the health science programs, the student is required to undergo drug screening at Arcpoint Labs in Chattanooga or one of their satellite locations prior to the start of the clinical experience or at the time(s) specified by the professional program in which the student is enrolled.
+The purpose of this policy is to provide a safe working environment for students, patients, clients, visitors, agency staff and university faculty and staff.
+In order to participate in the clinical experiences required in the professional programs, all students are required to undergo drug screening at Arcpoint Labs in Chattanooga or one of their satellite locations prior to the start of the clinical experience or at the time(s) specified by the professional program in which the student is enrolled.
 In addition, all students are subject to subsequent testing on a reasonable suspicion that he/she is under the influence of drugs or alcohol such that it impairs the student’s ability to perform competently which will also be at Arcpoint.
 Any positive screen will be sent for confirmatory testing.
 The student will be contacted should there be any abnormal findings.
-Due to the fact that this is being done at the request of the professional program, the student must sign a release that the results will be required to present the prescription containers to UTC Student Health Services who will then inform the director or department head.
+Due to the fact that this is being done at the request of the professional program, the student must sign a release that the results will be sent to UTC Student Health Services who will then inform the director or department head.
 All drug testing is at the expense of the student.